Optimising the relative entropy under semidefinite constraints: Introduction

 The pivotal problem, and the input to this framework, is to find a good lower bound on the securely extractable randomness that a cryptographic device offers in the presence of a fully quantum attacker \cite{Senno_2023}.
 Mathematically this quantity is expressed by the conditional von Neumann entropy $H(X|E)$.
 Using Claude Shannon's intuitive description, it can be understood as the \textit{uncertainty} an attacker $E$ has about the outcome of a measurement $X$, which is performed by the user of a device.
-There are several existing numerical techniques for estimating this quantity given a set of measurement data provided by a device \cite{Winick_2018,Fawzi_2018,Fawzi_Parrilo_2018,Hu_2022,brown2023deviceindependent,Ara_jo_2023,Tan_2021}.
-All are suffering from short comings in one or the other way, which is why the quest for a good and practical all purpose method is still an outstanding topic of research.
-We will add to this collection, by providing a practical and resource efficient method for this problem.
+There are several existing numerical techniques for estimating this quantity given a set of measurement data provided by a device \cite{Fawzi_2018,Hu_2022,Brown2024,Ara_jo_2023,Tan_2021,qics}.
+We will add to this collection, by providing a practical and resource efficient method for this problem, which interpolates between an executable tool and theoretical bounds on the relative entropy by convex interpolation.

-At the core of our work stands a recently described \cite{jenčová2023recoverability,Frenkel2023integralformula}, and pleasingly elegant, integral representation of the quantum (Umegaki) relative entropy \cite{hiai1991proper} that we employ in order to formulate the problem of reliably bounding $H(X|E)$ as an iteration of semi definite programs (SDP).
-In contrast to existing techniques, our method comes with a provable convergence guarantee of quadratic order, whilst staying resource efficient with the matrix dimension of the underlying SDPs.
-We furthermore can provide an estimate for the gap to the optimum at each stage of the iteration.
+At the core of our work stands a recently described \cite{Jencova2024,Frenkel2023}, and pleasingly elegant, integral representation of the quantum (Umegaki) relative entropy \cite{Hiai1991} (see also \cite{Hirche2024}) that we employ in order to formulate the problem of reliably bounding $H(X|E)$ as an instance of semidefinite programs (SDP) by discretizing integrals.
+Our method comes with a provable sublinear convergence guarantee in the discretization, whilst staying resource efficient with the matrix dimension of the underlying SDPs.
+We furthermore can provide an estimate for the gap to the optimum for any discretization stage.